kafelka/node-hello-world-exercise/README.md

 The goal of this exercise is to be able to install node.js and get a very basic HTTP server up and running.

 ## Get started
 The first thing to do is to install Node, and NPM, which comes with it.
-We will also need git, to get hold of the exercise materials.
+We will also need Git, so that we can obtain a copy of the exercise materials.

 ### Installing Node and NPM